 Check your county Public Trustee website — Denver, El Paso, Jefferson, Arapahoe, Boulder, Larimer, Adams, and other counties all maintain public records.
 A professional can check this immediately and confirm your exact stage in the process.

-A Colorado homeowner who is 90 days delinquent and waits another 30 days before acting may find the NED already recorded, attorney fees and trustee fees accumulating on the cure amount, and the formal 110-day window already running.
-The option that existed at 90 days — where a pre-NED application could have prevented the formal clock from starting — is gone.
+A Colorado homeowner who is 90 days delinquent and waits another 30 days before acting may find the NED under § 38-38-103 already recorded, the sale already scheduled on the Public Trustee's calendar 110-125 days out, attorney fees and Public Trustee fees accumulating on the cure amount, and the Notice of Intent to Cure deadline under § 38-38-104 already counting backward from a fixed sale date.
+The option that existed at 90 days — where a complete loss mitigation application could have attached the dual-tracking protection under § 38-38-103.2 and prevented the formal clock from starting — is gone.
 The options available in 30 days will be a subset of what is available today, pursued under more time pressure and with a higher cure amount.

 3 Months Behind in Colorado: Act Today — Not Next Week